Irfan-Hamid/irfan-hamid.github.io/README.md

   </a>
   <details><summary>View Details</summary><br>
   <ul>
-    <li>Built a pipeline to let LLMs query textbook PDFs using retrieval-augmented generation.</li>
+    <li>Extracted and preprocessed text from PDF textbooks, formatted it into chunks and converted them into numerical embeddings.</li>
-    <li>Embedded and indexed textbook chunks for semantic search based on user queries.</li>
+    <li>Designed a vector-based retrieval system to identify and extract relevant text chunks based on user queries.</li>
-    <li>Used GEMMA-7B-it LLM to generate context-aware answers with retrieved knowledge.</li>
+    <li>Generated context-aware prompts using retrieved passages and utilized LLM (Google/GEMMA-7B-it) to produce accurate, context-driven responses to queries derived from textbook content.</li>
   </ul>
   </details>